siddharthdangi/iot-lpg-gas-leak-detector/README.md

 We propose an IoT-based smart LPG gas safety system that continuously monitors gas levels near the stove or regulator area and automatically reacts in case of danger.

 The system:

-Detects LPG gas leakage using a gas sensor
+1) Detects LPG gas leakage using a gas sensor

-Provides instant local alerts (buzzer & LED)
+2) Provides instant local alerts (buzzer & LED)

-Uses a controller-based decision logic
+3) Uses a controller-based decision logic

-Simulates automatic gas cut-off
+4) Simulates automatic gas cut-off

-Is designed as a non-invasive external add-on, without modifying government-issued LPG regulators
+5) Is designed as a non-invasive external add-on, without modifying government-issued LPG regulators

 Hardware Components Used:
-ESP32 Development Board
+1) ESP32 Development Board

-MQ-5 Gas Sensor
+2) MQ-5 Gas Sensor

-Active Buzzer
+3) Active Buzzer

-LED with resistor
+4) LED with resistor

-Breadboard
+5) Breadboard

-Jumper wires
+6) Jumper wires

-USB power supply
+7) USB power supply

-(Servo / solenoid valve planned for next round)
+8) (Servo / solenoid valve planned for next round)

 System Architecture & Working:

-The gas sensor continuously measures gas concentration.
+1) The gas sensor continuously measures gas concentration.

-The ESP32 reads the analog sensor value.
+2) The ESP32 reads the analog sensor value.

-The value is compared with a predefined safety threshold.
+3) The value is compared with a predefined safety threshold.

-If gas concentration is below threshold:
+4) If gas concentration is below threshold:

-System remains in monitoring state.
+5) System remains in monitoring state.

 If gas concentration exceeds threshold:

-Buzzer and LED are activated
+1) Buzzer and LED are activated

-Gas cut-off logic is triggered (simulated)
+2) Gas cut-off logic is triggered (simulated)

-Alert message is generated
+3) Alert message is generated

 Prototype Status (Round-1 Submission):

-Gas detection using MQ sensor is functional
+1) Gas detection using MQ sensor is functional

-ESP32 successfully processes sensor data
+2) ESP32 successfully processes sensor data

-Buzzer and LED alert system works correctly
+3) Buzzer and LED alert system works correctly

-Gas cut-off is logically implemented (simulated) Serial Monitor used for real-time monitoring and alerts This prototype demonstrates the core functionality and feasibility of the system.
+4) Gas cut-off is logically implemented (simulated)

+5) Serial Monitor used for real-time monitoring and alerts

+6)This prototype demonstrates the core functionality and feasibility of the system.

 Planned Enhancements (Round-2 Scope):

-In the next stage, the system will be enhanced with:
+1) In the next stage, the system will be enhanced with:

-Physical gas cut-off using servo motor or solenoid valve Compact clip-on enclosure compatible with LPG regulators Mobile notification using IoT platform (Blynk/Firebase) Improved false-alarm filtering
+2) Physical gas cut-off using servo motor or solenoid valve

+3) Compact clip-on enclosure compatible with LPG regulators

+4) Mobile notification using IoT platform (Blynk/Firebase)

+5) Improved false-alarm filtering

-Battery backup for power failure
+6) Battery backup for power failure

-Multiple sensor placement for better coverage
+7) Multiple sensor placement for better coverage

 Safety & Ethics Consideration:
-The system is designed as an external safety attachment It does not replace or modify government-issued LPG regulators
+1) The system is designed as an external safety attachment

+2) It does not replace or modify government-issued LPG regulators

-All demonstrations are performed without real LPG flames
+3) All demonstrations are performed without real LPG flames

-User safety is prioritized over automation
+4) User safety is prioritized over automation

 Team & Contributions:
-Saksham – Hardware integration & circuit assembly Anshika – Sensor testing & embedded logic support Siddharth – System architecture, flowcharts & documentation Sunidhi – Use-case analysis, safety validation & demo presentation
+1) Saksham – Hardware integration & circuit assembly

+2) Anshika – Sensor testing & embedded logic support

+3) Siddharth – System architecture, flowcharts & documentation

+4) Sunidhi – Use-case analysis, safety validation & demo presentation

 Conclusion: